We will get you to where you want to be

 Due to the current travel restrictions, UK Visas and Immigration have issued new guidance permitting international students to begin their studies virtually from their home country without requiring a visa.

-If you begin your studies virtually from home, when the situation allows, we will support you in transitioning to in-Centre or College learning and a CAS will be issued to enable you to make your Student visa application to continue your studies.
+If you begin your studies virtually from home, when the situation allows, we will support you in transitioning to in-Centre learning and a CAS will be issued to enable you to make your Student visa application to continue your studies.
 In the unlikely event that you are unable to obtain a visa we have amended our refund policy to include a number of instances when a refund would be payable as the circumstances may dictate.